ERA-IITK/Iota/README.md

 # chatbot
-chatbot webhook server for integrating dialogflow with facebook messenger
+chatbot webhook server for integrating dialogflow with facebook messenger.